merginit/merginit.com/src/lib/blog/posts/21062025-backend-api-architecture.md

 ---
-title: 'Backend API Architecture'
+title: 'GraphQL vs REST: Richardson Maturity Model Explained 2025'
-description: 'The Great API Debate: Richardson Maturity Model (REST) vs. GraphQL mess.'
+description: 'GraphQL vs REST through the Richardson Maturity Model: levels 0-3, HATEOAS, data-fetching trade-offs, and when to use each.
+Get a 2025 guide for API design.'
 date: '2025-06-21'
 categories:
   - api-design